 How to Start a Successful Dog or Cat Food Business

 Getting the picture?
-There's a lot of money in keeping our furry friends well fed and healthy!
+There's a lot of money in keeping our furry friends well fed and healthy.

 Peruse pet stores, and you'll see lots of trends that reflect the human specialty and natural food trends: We all want good, clean food.
-These trends drive success at the small business level, as with startups like Rudy Green's Doggy Cuisine.
+Just like the shift toward natural foods in human foods, pet owners are embracing fresh, clean ingredients.

 Grain-free dog foods are a growing trend, too.
-The opportunity: Making pet food at home can be risky and may not provide all the nutrients a dog or cat needs.
+The opportunity: Making pet food at home can be risky and may not provide the nutrients a dog or cat needs.
 Many health-conscious pet owners may start to make food at home, then turn to store-bought brands either out of weariness or realizing there's more to making healthful pet food than they can handle.

 First Steps to Start a Pet Food Business

-The Federal Food, Drug, and Cosmetic Act (FFDCA) requires that all animal foods be safe, produced under sanitary conditions, contain no harmful substances, and be truthfully labeled — just as with our own human foods.
+The Federal Food, Drug, and Cosmetic Act (FFDCA) requires that all animal foods be safe, produced under sanitary conditions, contain no harmful substances, and be truthfully labeled, just as with our own human foods.

 Thus, the first step is to learn about the role of the Food & Drug Administration (FDA) and how it plays in controlling pet food quality and safety.

 Then, read your state's regulations for producing dog and cat food on the Association of American Feed Control Officials (AAFCO) website.
 Here you will learn about labeling and the nutritional standard requirements for complete and balanced pet foods.

 Next, you'll want to visit the American Pet Products Association to learn more about the industry.
 You can also get tips for starting a pet bakery business, from the nuts and bolts business perspective.
 Finally, read about more brands and consider attending the Global Pet Food Expo.